 How much more revenue will this increase provide?

-If approved the toll increase will add approximately $5 million to the annual toll revenue based on anticipated traffic patterns for 2022.
+The increase will add approximately $5 million to the annual toll revenue based on anticipated traffic recovery for 2022.

-The Nova Scotia Utility and Review Board (NSUARB) is required to set the rates, tolls and charges to be paid for use of the two bridges operated by the Halifax-Dartmouth Bridge Commission.
+The Nova Scotia Utility and Review Board (NSUARB) sets the rates, tolls and charges to be paid for use of the two bridges operated by the Halifax-Dartmouth Bridge Commission.
 In its decision is the NSURB found “that the projects included in the HDBC’s 2021-2031 capital plan are necessary and appropriate to maintain the bridges and ancillary structures to ensure they are in good operating condition.”

 Where does the money from tolls go?